simplymichael/kommerce/README.md

 - The `host.port` key of the `src/dev-server/.env.` allows you to configure the port on which the API server should run.

 ## Contributing
+### Adding a new page

+- Create a new directory with the name of the page in the `src/pages/` directory.
+- Register it in the `src/pages/index.js` file.

-### Steps for adding a new state item to the store
+### Adding a new state item to the store

-- If it relies on external data, you can mock the functionality by adding the data to the *src/__DATA__/api.json* file.
+- If it relies on external data, you can create a dev mock of the data as follows:
+    - Add the data to the *src/__DATA__/<resourceType>.json* file
+    - Import the file into the *src/__DATA__/api.js* file.
 - If it relies on a service, add its service to the *src/services/* directory.
 - Add its state handlers to the *src/store/* directory.
   For example, to add a *users* item to the store, you would create a directory named *users* under the *src/store/* directory.
-  This directory will the files for managing users' state data via the store.
+  This directory will contain the files for managing users' state data via the store.
 - Register it in the *src/store/sagas.js* file.
 - Bind the component that uses the state to the store with the `connect` method of *react-redux*;